Renewal and Recertification

 Addiction Counselor Certification Board of California

 Recertification applications are considered incomplete if any of the required information is missing and/or illegible, or the appropriate fee is not included.
 Recertification applications must be complete before they are processed and approved.
-Address Changes; certified individuals are responsible for notifying ACCBC in writing of any changes in address, including email address.
-Certification renewal is the responsibility of each certified individual.
-The ACCBC is not responsible for notices that fail to reach certificants.
+Individuals are responsible for notifying the ACCBC in writing of any changes in address or phone number, including email address.
+Certification renewal is the responsibility of each certified individual – the ACCBC does not send out renewal notices.

 - The ACCBC reserves the right to verify any information provided on recertification applications.